The Lavin Agency Speakers Bureau

 How can we navigate—and make the most of—complex cultural differences in the workplace?

 How can a company achieve worldwide success in more than 190 countries?
-Just ask ERIN MEYER, a leading expert on the globalization of the workforce.
-In her new book No Rules Rules, she teams up with Netflix cofounder Reed Hastings to break down the unorthodox work culture that made the streaming titan one of the world’s most innovative companies.
+Just ask Erin Meyer, a leading expert on the globalization of the workforce.
+In her latest book No Rules Rules, she teams up with Netflix cofounder Reed Hastings to break down the unorthodox work culture that made the streaming titan one of the world’s most innovative companies.
 And in her previous book The Culture Map, she decodes the cultural differences that could make-or-break an organization’s success.
-Charismatic, savvy, and whip-smart, Meyer’s talks teach us the secret to effectively working together in a global marketplace.
+Charismatic, savvy, and whip-smart, Meyer teaches us the secret to effectively working together in a global marketplace.

 “Meyer’s work is characterized by a fresh and relevant voice, distilling down the essentials of communicating, persuading and working effectively around the globe.”— The Huffington Post